akadesilva/yaat/README.md

-# YAAT - Yet Another Agent Tracer
+# YAAT - Yet Another Agent Tracer (For learning purposes ONLY.
+This is NOT prod ready and NOT meant for customer environment.)

 **For Bedrock Agent Core Observability**